kenstuddy/SaveBackup/README.md

 Click the green "Install" button and restart your JetBrains IDE

 Once you have restarted your JetBrains IDE, you can now save a file.
 You should notice a folder in your home directory called ```.SaveBackup``` with subfolders that contain a timestamped copy of any file you save in your JetBrains IDE.
+There is also a SaveBackup.ini file created in your home folder after you first save your first file with this plugin, you can use the file to customize different settings for this plugin.